KaplanOpenSource/hera/README.md

 sudo add-apt-repository http://dl.openfoam.org/ubuntu
 sudo apt-get -y install openfoam10

-cat  ". /opt/openfoam10/etc/bashrc" > of10 # use source of10 to setup OpenFaom environemnt or add to .bashrc
+echo  ". /opt/openfoam10/etc/bashrc" > of10 # use source of10 to setup OpenFaom environemnt or add to .bashrc
 ```